azoop-chas/Machine-Learning-with-Python/README.md

-# Machine Learning with Pyhton
+# Machine Learning with Python

 Welcome to Machine Learning with Python!